Samolot Sp.I

-The low-powered Samolot Sp.I, designed in Poland in the mid-1920s, was intended to explore the characteristics of a proposed single seat fighter.
-The project did not receive government support and only one Sp.1 was built.
+Samolot Sp.I was a type of aircraft designed in Poland in the mid-1920s.
+It was intended to explore the characteristics of a proposed single seat fighter.
+The project did not receive government support and only one Sp.I was built.

 Design and development

-The designer of the Samolot Sp.1 was Piotr Tulacz, the technical director of Samolot.
+The designer of the Samolot Sp.I was Piotr Tulacz, the technical director of Samolot.
 A private venture, it was intended to be a research development vehicle for a more powerful fighter aircraft and, in addition, to demonstrate to the Government that high performance aircraft could be built with Polish materials.

-The Samolot Sp.1 was a braced parasol wing monoplane.
+The Samolot Sp.I was a braced parasol wing monoplane.
 Its two-part wing, rectangular in plan apart from blunted tips, was moderately thick.
 Each half-wing was built around a pair of wooden spars and was covered with plywood, then joined centrally and supported just above the fuselage on cabane struts.
 Primary wing bracing was provided on each side by a parallel pair of steel struts, enclosed in wooden streamlined cladding, from the lower fuselage to the wing spars.

 It had been designed to accept radial engines in the 80-120 hp power range and when the Sp.I was completed in the mid-1926 the only available engine was an elderly six-cylinder Anzani 6A-4 which gave 90 hp.
 This was housed under a circular cross-section metal cowling with its cylinder heads protruding for cooling.
 The cowling blended smoothly into the rest of the fuselage which was a 2 mm thick ply-skinned semi-monocoque, tapering to the rear.
 The pilot's open cockpit was just behind the trailing edge of the wing, where there was a small cut-out to improve his field of view.
-The Sp.1's tailplane and fin were integral parts of the fuselage and also ply covered, as were the control surfaces; the elevators were divided.
+The Sp.I's tailplane and fin were integral parts of the fuselage and also ply covered, as were the control surfaces; the elevators were divided.

 The Sp.I had a conventional, fixed undercarriage with a track of 1.50 m.
 The mainwheels were on a single axle with rubber-cord shock absorbers, mounted on steel V struts from the fuselage at the base of the wing struts.
 These struts, like the wing bracing, were clad in wood streamlining.

-The first flight, flown by Samolot's chief test-pilot Edmond Holodynski at Poznan-Lawica, was in July 1926.
+The first flight, flown by Samolot's chief test-pilot Edmond Holodynski at Poznań-Lawica, was in July 1926.
 Further flight-testing showed a lack of power but also some handling problems and instabilities.
 The latter were soon corrected by a reduction in fuselage length and some rudder modifications and the aircraft was re-engined with a 120 hp Salmson 9Ac, a nine-cylinder modern radial.
 As a result, the Sp.I handled well and bettered its calculated performance.

 Despite its good performance, Samolot failed to get Government funding and Sp.I development was abandoned.
 It did leave a legacy, in that some of the engineers who had worked on its design subsequently joined the design team of the successful PWS-10, another braced parasol wing aircraft.